Taipei Taiwan, Taiwan Travel Guide

 Outside Yangmingshan, Northern Taiwan features other breathtaking scenery.

-Situated on the northern coast, this national park is celebrated for its unique geological rock formations sculpted by sea erosion.
-The "Queen's Head" rock is the most iconic.
+Situated on the northern coast, this park is celebrated for its unique geological rock formations sculpted by sea erosion.
+The "Queen'the Chief of" rock is the most iconic.
 A visit here can combine with Jiufen due to proximity.

 Uncover historical sites and charming rural villages outside Taipei's immediate vicinity.

-Sanxia Old Street & Daxi Old Street have well-preserved traditional architecture and local crafts.
+Sanxia Old Street & Daxi Old Street have well-preserved traditional architecture and local handicrafts.
 They offer a glimpse into Taiwan’s past.

 The Pingxi Line, near Shifen, traverses scenic rural areas and old mining villages.
-It includes a charming journey through a quieter part of Taiwan.
+It features a charming journey through a quieter part of Taiwan.

 Numerous temples throughout Taiwan hold religious importance.
-Visiting these sites gives understanding of local religious practices.
+Visiting these sites gives a glimpse into local religious practices.

 Discover the rich history in areas surrounding Taipei.